 Countdown to Halloween in New York

-Surprisingly, over begin buying before October even begins.
+Surprisingly, over 40% of Halloween shoppers begin buying before October even begins.
 Planning fancy-dress outfits and parties takes time so, with many people preferring to be organised and prepared, they’ll be ‘switched on’ and focused toward anything Halloween related well in advance—including your email campaign.

 Take advantage of this early shopper-response and start your email campaigns before October.
 Don’t go overboard and start sending Halloween-related emails in early September (this may annoy people!), but certainly get the ball rolling as the tail end of September comes around.

 Ensuring your Halloween email campaign is sleek, focused, and laser-targeted towards this time of year is essential to getting the most out of your campaign.

 By utilizing the above strategies, you’ll not only stand out from competitors and attract readers’ attention, but also provide Halloween offers of true value to your consumers—leading to a very happy customer base, increased sales, and, most importantly, better brand-awareness and loyalty among your target audience!